Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self, a radius 6 *(9m)* sphere
 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You begin a wretched chant that corrupts a mortal’s connection to the divine.
-Each humanoid creature of your choice within 6 *(9m)* of you that can hear it must succeed on a CHAa Save or be cursed for the next minute.
+Each humanoid creature of your choice within 6 *(9m)* of you that can hear it must succeed on a CHA  Save or be cursed for the next minute.
 Whenever a creature cursed in this way receives magical healing, it gains the same amount of Temporary Hit Points.
 While it has any of these Temporary Hit Points, the creature becomes hostile to all living creatures.
 - **Classes**: Bard, Paladin
 *(Source: CS)*